Nourish Your Soul: Continuum March 2018 E-Newsletter

 To that end, she enjoys drawing with scented markers, working with building blocks, feeling the soft-textured, feathery or furry items they provide, and playing on her drums – staff is thinking about getting her a keyboard, as well.
 She also works with a visual matching game (staff thinks she can see a bit, i.e., shadows), and she LOVES Connect 4.

-Persistence makes breakthroughs.
+Persistence makes progress.
 Natoya has made major achievements in areas of life so many of us take for granted.
 For example, staff were impressed by the fact that it only took her a week to physically familiarize herself in her new environment at Continuum.
 She knows how to do her own laundry, with supervision, and clears her dishes from the table after eating.
 Natoya was also finally able to take a walk around her neighborhood after weeks of trying to get her past her home’s driveway.
 It’s important to her program that she and all her housemates be as independent as possible.

 What Natoya’s parents want is simple.
 That she be safe, comfortable, well taken care of and, above all, enjoy her life.
 All of this love and support is what it takes.

 Are you nourishing your brain?
 The food you eat is the fuel that keeps the control center of your body -- your brain -- running.
 Eating food high in vitamins, minerals, and antioxidants nourish the brain.
 The right foods can enhance brain functioning, your mood, and more while the wrong food (i.e., fried and highly-processed food) will compromise your brain health.
+Read below for affordable and simple healthy brain recipes.

-And it’s time to clear out the clutter and keep your yard the envy of your neighbors.
-Luckily for you, no job is TOO BIG or too small for Continuum’s Landscaping Crew and Dream to Clean Team.
+Spring is in the air, and it's time to clear out the clutter and keep your yard the envy of your neighbors.
+Luckily for you, no job is TOO BIG or too small for Continuum's Landscaping Crew and Dream to Clean Team.

 Get your free estimate now for Housekeeping, Heavy Cleaning, Landscaping or Lawn Maintenance - lawn care is currently only in New Haven County.
 Both teams are fully insured and Continuum guarantees high-quality, professional service.